usakocher/SQL_movie_theater/README.md

 ## Questions Developed
 In order to render the tables the way I had designed, I discovered two problems.
 One was showtimes.
 We went over how to do a timestamp but I needed to create a set time.
 With enough googling I discovered the solution.
 The other issue I had was that I needed a boolean value for the showtime column of matinee; True if showtime was a matinee, False if it was not.
 I went through several different potential solutions, including making that value binary: 1 for True, 0 for False.
-Finally, buring within the depths of Mordor, I discovered that postgresSQL actually contained boolean values.
+Finally, buried within the depths of Mordor itself, I discovered that postgresSQL actually contained boolean values.
 So after much researching, I determined that my solution was pretty easy.